-The Canadian Marketing Association is a leader in industry self-regulation and ensures marketers remain ahead of the curve in protecting consumer privacy through its comprehensive Code of Ethics and Standards of Practice.
+The Canadian Marketing Association is a leader in industry self-regulation and ensures marketers remain ahead of the curve in protecting consumer privacy through its comprehensive Canadian Marketing Code of Ethics and Standards.

-Mandatory for CMA members, the Code of Ethics sets and maintains standards for the conduct of Canadian Marketers and includes specific guidelines on fulfilment procedures, Internet marketing, interest-based advertising, consumer privacy and marketing to children and teenagers.
+Mandatory for CMA members, the Code sets and maintains standards for the conduct of Canadian marketers and includes specific guidelines on fulfilment procedures, Internet marketing, interest-based advertising, consumer privacy and marketing to children and teenagers.

-The Canadian Marketing Association has been at the forefront of the Canadian privacy landscape for over a decade and has been actively involved in various national and international forums discussing privacy issues and the protection of personal information.
+The CMA has been at the forefront of the Canadian privacy landscape for over a decade and has been actively involved in various national and international forums discussing privacy issues and the protection of personal information.

 - Access information held about you;